IsaacFigNewton/SEU/README.md

 ```

 ### Original Notebook
-The original implementation is still available in `main.ipynb` for reference.
+The original implementation is still available in `notebooks/main.ipynb` for reference.